spacemonkeygo/monkit/README.md

 I'm not here to tell you about our whole platform.
 Instead, I'm here to explain a redesign of a Go library for instrumenting your Go programs that we rather quietly launched a few years ago.
-If you are already using version 1 of our old library (https://github.com/spacemonkeygo/monitor), we're sorry, but we rewrote it from scratch and renamed it to monkit.
+If you are already using version 1 of our [old library](https://github.com/spacemonkeygo/monitor), we're sorry, but we rewrote it from scratch and renamed it to monkit.
 This one (this one!) is better - you should switch!